 = F + (Q * v) = $1,200 + (48)($15) = $1,920

-Break even analysis focuses on net cash flow.
-In particular, the analysis tries to find a business volume that results in 0 net cash flow.
-Exhibit 1 shows the net cash flow result (solid black line) due to different values of the input variables (selling price, fixed costs, variable costs, and unit volume).
+Exhibit 2 shows the net cash flow result (solid black line) due to the different values of the input variables (selling price, fixed costs, variable costs, and unit volume).

-The four lines on the graph show resulting vertical axis values as a function of horizontal axis units sold.
-Because the break even equation is a linear equation, all four "curves" graph as straight lines.
+The four plotted ines on the graph show the resulting vertical axis values as a function of horizontal axis unit quantity.
+Because the break-even equation is a linear equation, all four "curves" graph as straight-lines.
 The graph, in other words, plots unit volume (v) as an independent variable, along with results for three dependent variables:

 - Variable costs